formsort/action-heroku-deploy/README.md

 ## What

-This action creates te build, follows its logs, then follows the release logs triggered by the build.
+This action creates the build, follows its logs, then follows the release logs triggered by the build.
 It provides the following outputs:

 1. `source_tarball`: The link to the source tarball that is sent to Heroku.
 Note that for private repos, these links will expire after 5 minutes [per GitHub's docs](https://docs.github.com/en/rest/repos/contents#download-a-repository-archive-tar).
 1. `build`: A JSON string that contains the finished build information from the Heroku API